Inula, elecampane: planting, growing and care

 Where to plant Inula?

-You can place Inula in full sun or partial shade.
-Exposure also depends on your location: if you live in southern France, favour a slightly shaded spot rather than full sun, whereas if you live north of the Loire, you can plant in full sun without problem.
+You can plant Inula in full sun or partial shade.
+Exposure also depends on your location: if you live in the south of France, prefer a slightly shaded spot rather than full sun, whereas if you live north of the Loire, you can plant in full sun without problem.

-Inula prefers soils rich in organic matter, fertile and deep.
-It also likes substrates with a calcareous tendency.
+Inula prefers soil rich in organic matter, fertile and deep.
+It also likes slightly calcareous soils.
 Soil should be relatively cool but well drained.
 Avoid heavy, compact soils that retain water.
-Overall, Inula species are not very demanding and can adapt to different soil types.
+Overall, Inula are not very demanding and can adapt to different soil types.

-Inula helenium fits very well into mixed borders, alongside other perennials that flower in summer.
-Although container planting is possible, it is preferable to plant Inula in open ground.
-Some species (the smaller ones, such as Inula ensifolia for example) adapt to rock gardens.
-Likewise, Inula viscosa particularly thrives in dry, sunny soils and is ideal for rock gardens or dry gardens.
+Inula helenium fits very well into mixed borders, alongside other perennials that are summer-flowering.
+Even though pot planting is possible, it is preferable to plant Inula in the ground.
+Some species (the smaller ones, such as Inula ensifolia) adapt well to planting in rock gardens.
+Similarly, Inula viscosa thrives particularly in dry, sunny sites and is perfect for a rock garden or a dry garden.

-Inula can grow quite tall, so give plants enough space to develop.
-If possible, choose a sheltered spot out of the wind.
-Otherwise, taller species may require staking.
+Elecampane is a fairly large plant; give it plenty of space to develop.
+If possible, choose a sheltered position from wind.
+Otherwise, the taller species may need staking.

-Given the height of some species (Inula helenium, Inula racemosa ‘Sonnenspeer’…), we suggest placing them towards the back of borders.
-Of course, if you mainly grow smaller species such as Inula ensifolia, place them at the front instead.
+Given the height of some species (Inula helenium, Inula racemosa ‘Sonnenspeer’…), we suggest placing them towards the back of borders as a backdrop.
+Of course, if you grow smaller species such as Inula ensifolia, place them towards the front.

-Some Inula species can be planted in rock gardens.
-Here, Inula salicina (photo: Leonora Enking)
+Some Inulas can be planted in rock gardens.
+Here, Inula salicina (photo Leonora Enking)

 When to plant?